Alf Whist

-Alf Larsen Whist (6 August 1880 – 16 July 1962) was a Norwegian businessperson and politician for Nasjonal Samling.
+Alf Larsen Whist (6 August 1880 – 16 July 1962) was a Norwegian businessman and Nasjonal Samling politician who collaborated with Nazi Germany during World War II.

 Pre-war life and career

 He was born in Fredrikshald as a son of Svend Larsen (1833–1893) and Sofie Mathilde Laumann (1842–1897).
 He finished middle school in 1896, and after a period at sea he started working with insurance in Kristiania.
 He was married to editor's daughter Augusta Kathinka Hals from 1904.

 He started his own insurance company Norske Lloyd in 1905, and also founded insurance companies like Norske Alliance, Norske Forenende Livsforsikringsselskap, Globus and Andvake.
 Norske Lloyd went bankrupt in 1920–1921.
 He then moved from Ullern to France.
 He was a board member of insurance companies in Finland, France, Algeria and the United States.

 He was decorated as an Officier of the Legion of Honour, Officer of the Order of the British Empire, Commander of the Order of Leopold and Knight of the Order of the White Rose of Finland.
 However, in France he was sentenced for economic crimes in 1935 (the sentence was overturned in 1942 under Nazi control).
 Some time after the sentence he returned to Norway, now running the company Alf L. Whist & Co.
 This company made a profit which he invested in real estate.
 One of his sons was given control over the company Heggedal Bruk, which constructed readymade cabins.